Analysis | So when is Trump going to turn on Gov. Ron DeSantis?

 “I was at the beginning of Ron,” Trump said.
 “I was the first one to endorse him when he came out as a congressman that a lot of people didn’t know.
 My endorsement helped him tremendously.
 And I know him very well.
 He’s a great guy.”

 There was no real way that Trump would have been able to maintain the same fervent level of support he enjoyed as president once he left office.
 That’s simply not how politics works.
-So as long as Trump continues to harbor a desire to reclaim his position in three years, he runs the risk of comparing unfavorably with other potential candidates.
+So, as long as Trump continues to harbor a desire to reclaim his position in three years, he runs the risk of comparing unfavorably with other potential candidates.
 That includes ones like DeSantis, who get to enjoy public attention by virtue of their positions.

 Trump didn’t have a position to leverage in 2015, either.
 So he deployed what he had at his disposal to tear down his opponents: personal, emotional attacks.
 It seems like it will only be a matter of time before he tries to figure out how to similarly tear down the governor of Florida.